csaltikov/phylotypy/README.md

 Training the model with the full reference database from RDP takes about 40 seconds on my MacBook Pro.

 You can modify the vignette at the end to classify your own sequences.
-I've done this using DAD2's output files.
+I've done this using DADA2's output files.

-I made a utility that lets you take a fasta file of DNA seqences and process into a dataframe for runing this classifier.
+There's also utility.py that lets you take a fasta file of DNA seqences and process them into a dataframe for runing this classifier.

-I'll make a separate tutorial on how to do this and classify 16S sequence data from QIIME, DADA2, or text files.
+I'll make a separate vignette on how to do this and classify 16S sequence data from QIIME, DADA2, or text files.

+Thanks Riffomona's for the inspiration.